When Criminal Charges are Pending – Move Quickly

 4. Is it easier to pay the money to the county court or the jail?

 5. Who will post bond money for the client if or when the client is arrested?

 6. Does the county require a bond swearing hearing?

 In federal cases, the court seldom sets bond and either releases a criminal defendant subject to conditions or does not release the defendant.
 When we expect a federal indictment, Berry Law works with clients to create a plan for release from custody with the goal that the federal pre-trial services officer will support the plan and recommend that the judge release our client based on the conditions we set forth in the proposed plan.

 In many cases, attorneys are not hired until after a person has been arrested and posted bond.
 In these cases, the defense attorney may have to act quickly to preserve evidence that could be used at trial to raise reasonable doubt.
 This may include physical evidence, financial records, digital evidence, and other things that could disappear in the near future if not immediately preserved.

 This urgency to obtain evidence does not necessarily mean there is an urgency to try the case.
 A good criminal defense attorney knows when to urgently handle matters and when to exercise tactical patience.
 It is not uncommon for a client to feel a case is moving at a rapid pace through the pre-arrest and bond setting stages only to slow down after the client is released from jail.
 This happens for several reasons, but mostly because cases go through several procedural steps before they are ever tried before a jury.

 Hiring an attorney early in the process may protect you from making mistakes that could result in your arrest.
 Waiting until after you are arrested to hire a lawyer may make posting bond more challenging than necessary.
 For those who wait until after they are out on bond to hire a lawyer, sooner is often better.

-If you or a loved one is facing a serious criminal matter, contact Berry Law: Criminal Defense and Personal Injury Lawyers.
+If you or a loved one is facing a serious criminal matter, contact Berry Law.